Sam-Varghese/Notes/Web-Devlopment/JavaScript/js Basics.md

 <hr>

-- `let x;` is a correct javascript variable initialising process.
+- `let x;` is a correct JavaScript variable initialising process.
 Here if we dont assign x a value after putting this step, then on calling for x in console, we would get its value as `undefined`.
 - In JavaScript, `x=x+y` can also be written as `x+=y` just like that in python.
 - The output of the following code:-